hyperledger/bevel/docs/source/operations/upgrade_fabricnetwork_1.4.x_2.2.2.md

 <a name = "pre_req"></a>
 ## Pre-requisites
-A DLT system which is using Hyperledger Fabric version 1.4.x and is setup using Bevel automation framework
+A DLT system which is using Hyperledger Fabric version 1.4.x and is setup using Bevel automation framework The operator should have access to all the kubernetes clusters.
+It is an assumption that operator has one network.yaml file which consists of all participating organizations such as peers and orderers.
+All participants organization for each channel should be admins for the respective channel.

 <a name = "upgrade_steps"></a>
 ## Steps to upgrade
-This involve upgrading the nodes and channels to the version 2.2.x of Fabric is, at a high level, a four step process.
+The following are the steps of upgrade process:

 1. Upgrade the orderer binaries in a rolling fashion to the Fabric version mentioned in network yaml file.
 2. Upgrade the peer binaries in a rolling fashion to the Fabric version mentioned in network yaml file.
 3. Update the orderer system channel and any application channels for the following:
 	1. Orderer address endpoint
 	2. Endorsement policies for system channel consortium
-	3. Endorsement and lifecycle policies for application channels
+	3. Endorsement policies for application channel orgs
-	4. ACL for application channels
+	4. Endorsement and lifecycle policies of application group for application channels

-As mentioned in prerequisite, existing system(will be called as source system) is setup using Hyperledger Bevel and currently using verion 1.4.x.
-This guide provide the steps to upgrade it to Hyperledger Fabric version 2.2.x
+	5. Optional Step: Update the ACLs for application channels (The operator has to specify the acls json and mention the file path with in network.yaml at location network->channels-channel-acls)

+	Sample ACL json be format of "acls" element only as mentioned [here](https://hyperledger-fabric.readthedocs.io/en/release-2.2/enable_cc_lifecycle.html)

 Note: The operator doing this upgrade should have access to all kubernetes cluster(s) and can verify the logs of any pods as prompted by the workflow.